notgull/notgull.github.io/_posts/2023-06-23-quest-for-piet.md

 The gist of it is: the base context (which holds all of the shared state) owns the `wgpu::Device` and the `wgpu::Queue`.
 When you want to render, you pass it a `wgpu::TextureView`, which corresponds to your window or wherever else you want to write to.
 Once you're done (i.e. you call `RenderContext::flush()`), a render pass is created, the queue is flushed and everything works out, right?

 This made sense to me, after skimming the important parts of the `wgpu` API and deciding that I was going to throw a window and nothing else at this API.
-Except, that's a bad idea!
+Except, turns out, that's a bad idea!
 You're not really supposed to own the `wgpu::Device` or the `wgpu::Queue`.
-They're supposed to be "shared" in a way, such that all of your resources push to the `wgpu::Queue`, and then and only then, at the end of all of it, the `wgpu::Queue` is submitted. `wgpu::Queue::submit()` is a cold operation, so calling it lots of times is a bad idea.
+They're supposed to be "shared" in a way, such that all of your drawing resources make calls to the `wgpu::Queue`.
+Then and only then, at the end of all of it, the `wgpu::Queue` is submitted. `wgpu::Queue::submit()` is a cold operation, so calling it lots of times is a bad idea.
 Especially with lots of windows, the lag is noticeable, I've found.

 You're also not really supposed to be creating your own render pass, which is what I was doing, too.
 In fact, [`wgpu`] has an idiom for this: the [middleware pattern](https://github.com/gfx-rs/wgpu/wiki/Encapsulating-Graphics-Work).
 The idea is that the modules of the software should be structured in a way  my API should actually look more like this: